-Federal Direct Loans
+Federal Loans

-- be enrolled at least half-time
+- Be enrolled at least half-time

-- be a U.S. citizen or eligible non-citizen
+- Be a U.S. citizen or eligible non-citizen

 FAFSA Awarding & Verification Portal

-Later, you’ll need to complete Exit Counseling when you graduate or drop below half-time enrollment.
+- Later, you’ll need to complete Exit Counseling when you graduate or drop below half-time enrollment.
 Exit Counseling prepares you to repay your federal loans by providing key information.
 To complete this, log in with your FSA ID and provide details about your income, financial aid history, and living expenses.

 For more information about federal student aid and loan repayment, visit www.studentaid.gov.

-Apply for a Federal Parent PLUS Loan
+Apply for a Federal PLUS Loan

-Students who need more loans to cover tuition and fees, and possibly living expenses, can consider Parent PLUS Loans (or Alternative Loans).
+Students who need more loans to cover tuition and fees, and possibly living expenses, can consider PLUS Loans (or Alternative Loans).

-Eligibility Criteria for a Parent PLUS Loan
+Eligibility Criteria for a PLUS Loan

 Most federal student loan applications don’t include a credit check or credit requirements, but there’s one notable exception: PLUS Loans.
-The Parent PLUS Loan application includes a credit check and sets a standard of credit you must meet to get approved.
+The PLUS Loan application includes a credit check and sets a standard of credit you must meet to get approved.

 While your credit score isn’t a factor, other information on your credit report might be.
-Specifically, the Parent PLUS Loan application uses the credit check to screen for “adverse credit.”
+Specifically, the PLUS Loan application uses the credit check to screen for “adverse credit.”
 Adverse credit history is a negative mark on your credit report, including:

 - Debt worth $2,085 or more that, within the past two years, was sent to collections, written off, or delinquent for 90 days or more